alkgrove/initmaker/initmaker/documentation/README.md

-### initmaker script issue
+### script issue
-The scripts are written for unix end of line linefeed and will probably malfunction if converted to crlf.
+The scripts are written for unix end of line to be linefeed and will probably malfunction if converted to crlf.
-It looks like git has cursed autocrlf that defaults to true on Windows.
+When installing git on a Windows it will give an option to enable automatic conversion cr or lf to crlf.
+This will come back and byte you.

 It can be turned off with:
 ```
 git config core.autocrlf "false"
 ```